-Full details of the new situation can be found in today's RYA Scotland guidance note, here.
+Full details of the new situation can be found in the RYA Scotland guidance note, here.

-Other LYH activities are also expanding - Bosun's Table already offer a take-away service, and their outdoor service area will reopen from Monday 6th July.
-Saturn Sails is also open again, and of course Largs Chandlers has been open for a couple of weeks.
+Other LYH activities are also expanding - Bosun's Table recently added indoor dining to their take-away and courtyard service, and Scotts reopened on 15th July.
+Saturn Sails is also open again, and of course Largs Chandlers has been open for several weeks.

 RYAS ask that we be respectful of the sensitivities of many destinations to visitors, after several months with few (if any) visitors, and the suspension of many services.
 See here for full information.